 One of the men Plutarch wrote about was the great military and political leader, Julius Caesar.
 Although the events in Julius Caesar by William Shakespeare are identical to Plutarch’s version, it is interesting to see how Shakespeare twisted things to change the character of Caesar so that in the interests of a drama for the stage Caesar would deserve to be assassinated.

 Shakespeare makes Caesar an invalid, deaf in one ear, disabled by fainting fits, envious of Cassius’ swimming power.
 He is a boaster; he is superstitious, concerned that people may think him afraid of anything, and while insisting on his firmness, is always wavering.
-He behaves incautiously, blind to the dangers that threaten him while others see them clearly.
+He behaves incautiously, blind to the dangers that threaten him while others see them clearly, resulting in his famous last words, ‘Et tu brute’.

 In Julius Caesar Shakespeare created another of his immortal characters, and we now think of Caesar as a very flawed man, which is not the picture painted by Plutarch.
 According to Plutarch in real life Caesar was a hero.
 In Shakespeare’s version his assassins insist that he has to die because he is too ambitious.
 But in real life Caesar was the saviour of a Rome in trouble and it was the assassins – Brutus, Cassius and the others – who were the villains: it was they who murdered him because of their own ambition.
 The Caesar of Plutarch had none of the weaknesses that Shakespeare gave him.